 Savitt worked with co-producers Nkossi Konda & Rick Garson on World Voice, a powerful and poignant spoken word project that features celebrities and musicians reading passages from the writings of the Holy Father, Pope John Paul II.
 World Voices contains an all-star roster including well know figures such as: Britney Spears, Jennifer Love Hewitt, Kirk Franklin, Monica, Tim Mc Graw, 98 Degrees, Brooke Shields, Vince Gil, Deepac Chopra, Amy Brenneman, Joe Perry & Steve Tyler of Aerosmith, Edouard James Olmos, Matthew Modine, Danny Glover, N'Sync, Ice-T, Faith Hill...
 And many more.
 Jim is a co-writer on the soundtrack and plays guitar & MIDI guitar synthesizer on the project.

 With 20 years of experience in musical theory and performance, and an expertise in computer technology, Savitt constantly seeks out new venues to express his musicality.
 His compositions were regularly featured by The Endless Advantage, a music service provider, have been licensed by the Play Network in the U.S. and by Mosaic Records in Australia.
-He was commissioned to compose music for Any Channel, an interactive entertainment company developing a video game for a multi-player CD-ROM machine.
+He was commissioned to compose music for Any Channel, an interactive entertainment company developing a multi-player video game.
 Mixing sound effects and a pulse-pounding theme, Savitt's score has been incorporated into their alien infested combat-action game.